 When Vantage flushes the OUC cache, it writes its data to the dictionary table DBC.ObjectUsage.
 See Teradata Vantage™ - Data Dictionary, B035-1092 for the definition of the ObjectUsage table.

 Flushing the OUC Cache to Disk

 - When a specific user-defined time interval is reached.You can specify a time-based flushing interval using the DBS Control field ObjectUseCountCollectRate.
 Vantage flushes the OUC cache when either of the following events first occurs:

 - The specified elapsed time since the last flush of the cache is reached.

 See Utilities for more information about the ObjectUseCountCollectRate field.

 - When a high amount of activity occurs on a set of database objects.

 Flushing the cache based on high activity is necessary to avoid accumulating stale counts in DBC.ObjectUsage.
 Fresh use counts are important for determining when statistics need to be recollected.

 High activity cache flushing is particularly useful after bulk load jobs where table cardinalities can change radically in a short period of time.
-Because of this, Teradata Database always flushes the OUC cache immediately after high activity processes like FastLoad and MultiLoad jobs complete.
+For example, the OUC cache is flushed immediately after FastLoad and MultiLoad jobs complete.

 - When the Optimizer makes a specific request to flush the cache.